SECTION C: BUSINESS AND SUPPORT SERVICES

 Donor contributions for non-scholarship items can be processed through either the President's Office or the Navarro College Foundation.
 Donor contributions for scholarship purposes should be processed through the Foundation or Navarro College Financial Aid Office.

 Procedures for the safeguarding and sale of admission or event tickets must meet the same standards and security requirements as those set forth in this Procedure.

 Each ticket is considered both a product and a receipt.
-Tickets shall have the price of admission indicated and shall be consecutively pre-numbered.
+Tickets shall be consecutively pre-numbered.
 When tickets are produced by electronic means, the numbering system must not be accessible to the ticket seller.
 All ticket sales must be balanced to recorded revenue on a daily basis by the department selling the tickets.
 The department must also develop adequate controls to safeguard the tickets and ensure that the number of tickets sold corresponds to the expected revenue from such sales.

-A full accounting of all tickets sold or issued and payments received must be taking to the Cashier office to receive and verify the cash.
+A full accounting of all tickets sold and payments received must be taken to the Cashier office to receipt and verify the cash.